WR-Consultancy/sip/README.md

 ## Meta

 * No warranty expressed or implied.
 Software is as is.
-Diggity.
 * [MIT License](http://www.opensource.org/licenses/mit-license.html)

 ## Community Contributors